-5 Best Ways to Beat your California DUI
+How to Fight your DUI In California.
+5 Best Ways to Beat a DUI case

 - Unreasonable traffic stop.
 A police officer needs a reasonable suspicion that a crime took place to pull you over.
 For example, for a traffic stop, the police officer needs to observe a traffic law violation or to have another reason to approach the vehicle.
 A valid reason to approach the vehicle can be an observation that someone in the vehicle needs immediate assistance.
 If police officer stops you on a “hunch” or because he is profiling you based on your race or a suspicion that he can not articulate, your DUI can be dismissed during a search and seizure motion.

 - Police’s errors at setting up a sobriety checkpoint.
 Being stopped at DUI checkpoint can sometimes be very defensible because the checkpoint has a lot of requirement that police does not always follow.
 Sometimes deviation from court mandate on sobriety checkpoints can be used by DUI attorney to get your case dismissed.
 This process involves litigating a motion under 4th amendment prohibiting unlawful search and seizure.

 - Failed field sobriety tests.
 The prosecution usually relies on field sobriety tests very heavily, yet these tests can be very inaccurate and can give false positive results.
 For example, some studies show that one leg stands and walk and turn test are often failed by sober people.
 Moreover, there are far more factors beyond alcohol and drugs which can affect test results.
 Vertigo, fatigue, using prescribed medications or mouth-washing liquids can make the person look under the influence to even an experienced police officer.
 Horizontal gaze nystagmus, which is considered to be a reliable evidence of being drunk or drugged, can be caused by neurological dysfunctions, brain traumas, and heavy medical intoxication.